AxeWP/wp-graphql-gravity-forms/IMPLEMENTATION_PLAN.md

 **Resolution**: Cannot implement PriceField support at this time due to GF 2.9 test environment limitations.
 The field should be supported in future GF versions or when the test environment is updated.

-**Note**: Test file was created but cannot pass until the GF field class is available in the test environment.
+**Note**: Test file exists but is non-functional due to GF field class not being loaded.
+Test passes without testing actual GraphQL functionality.

 ---